What Is an Efficiency Apartment? + How to Find One [2025]

 Efficiency apartments tend to have slightly lower rents than studios, but the difference isn't too substantial.
 However, both studio and efficiency apartment renters benefit from lower decorating costs, furnishing costs, and utility bill costs.

-If you are on a tight budget, these savings might be crucial in your decision between efficiency and studio apartments.
+If you are on a tight budget, these savings might be crucial in your decision between an efficiency apartment or a studio apartment.

 If the price difference is negligible, the location, apartment layout, and the apartment building should be your deciding factors.